Looking For Dry Needling In St. Louis?

 Dry needling is not new, but its use in the United States, and particularly in is fairly new, so many people know about it.
-In, fact More 4 Life is one of the few practices in St. Louis currently offering dry needling.
-Here's a st of frequently asked questions:
+In, fact More 4 Life is one of the few practices where you can get dry needling in St. Louis.
+Here's a list of frequently asked questions:

 #1 FAQ: Is dry needling similar to acupuncture?